 At the same time he was an Indian killer without compunction who notoriously laid waste the country of the Navajo and supervised the infamous Long March as they were exiled from their hereditary lands to the ghastly failure of Bosque Redondo.
 In an interview on NBR, Sides said, “It is something I was never fully able to understand and reconcile.”
 But this is, in a way, what makes Carson so fascinating.
 Probably, Carson didn’t think of ‘Indians’ as a group at all.
 Navajos were the traditional enemies of the Utes and it would have seemed entirely normal for Carson to fight the enemies of his friends.

-We’ve commented before in this blog on the direct line of descent from Cooper’s Natty Bumppo and Daniel Boone, through Davy Crockett and Lewis & Clark, to Kit Carson.
+We’ve commented before in this blog on the direct line of descent from Cooper’s Natty Bumppo and Daniel Boone, through Davy Crockett and Lewis & Clark, to Jim Bridger and Kit Carson.
 These were the great heroes of the early West, the woodsmen, the pathfinders, the trappers, deerslayers, explorers and mountain men.
 From Kit, the line would later descend to Buffalo Bill (who named his son Kit Carson Cody) and the West would become more dime-novel, more sensational and, of course, more fake.
 Kit was in some ways the last of the true pioneer Western heroes, in other ways a bridge between the coonskin cap days and the ‘Wild West’ of legend.

 Billy the Kid?
 Oh please.

 House Made of Dawn author N Scott Momaday in a review in The New York Times drew a comparison between Carson and Billy the Kid: both were slight of build, nerveless and efficient killers.
 But this seems a bit far-fetched to me, even if I knew what a ‘nerveless’ person was.
 They were so different as to make such strained parallels pointless.